harpojaeger/harpojaeger.github.io/index.md

 title: About
 ---
 <div style="float:right;width:42%;"><img alt="Me on a hill with a radio and a dog (not my dog)." src="/assets/media/jekyll/images/about/2016-08-23_profileradio.jpg" /></div>
 I live with my partner Chloé in Tucson, AZ, where I'm a community organizer and stagehand.
-Our yard is home to three chickens, a lot of cacti, and an undisclosed number of carpentry projects in various stages of completion/abandonment.
+Our yard is home to four chickens, a lot of cacti, and an undisclosed number of carpentry projects in various stages of completion/abandonment.
 Our house is full of antiquated technology, klezmer music and sea chanteys.

 I serve as Treasurer of the Board for the [National Havurah Committee](http://havurah.org).
 Previously, I wrote and edited at [Jewschool](http://jewschool.com) and [New Voices Magazine](http:///newvoicesmag.org).
 Aside from all that, my main claim to fame is that [Marshall Ganz](http://marshallganz.com/) likes my name and we ate grapes together.
 I think that's pretty cool.